Skip to content

 1. Power Lever

 The power switch or power lever is the first component of an angle grinder that you need to be familiar with.
 A button, lever, or trigger is attached to the main handle.
-You can use this component to turn on and off the angle grinder as necessary.
+You can use this component to turn the angle grinder on and off as necessary.

 2. Dial For Speed Control